William M. Raines High School: History

-In 1964, with an increase in Jacksonville's African American population, Duval County School Board decided to send African American students to Jean Ribault High School, but the all-white faculty and students rejected the idea.
-The school board then decided to build a new facility, costing two million dollars.
-School No. 165 opened its doors at 3663 Clarkson Avenue on January 25, 1965.
-The opening of the school brought about the reassignment of 1,305 black high school students in grades nine through twelve from Northwestern Junior-Senior High School to the new school.
-The 2000 student capacity high school was a $2 million project and duplicated the new Fletcher High School in the Beaches community.
-The school opened unnamed and was referred to simply as School No. 165.
-On June 10, 1965, at a school board meeting the school was officially renamed William Marion Raines Senior High School.
+In 1964, after the all-white students and staff at Jean Ribault High School rejected a plan to have Black students admitted, the Duval County School Board decided to build a dedicated school for them.
+The Board allocated $2 million to build a facility for 2,000 students, initially known simply as "School No. 165".
+It opened on January 25, 1965, and in June 10 of the same year was officially renamed "William Marion Raines Senior High School".

 Andrew A. Robinson was appointed principal of the new school.
 Robinson, a 35-year-old African-American and Jacksonville native, held a Bachelor of Science degree from FAMU and a doctorate in education from Columbia U.

 Raines remained an all-African American school until the Mims vs The Duval County Schools decision in 1971.

 Raines was originally accredited in 1968.
 It was the first school in Duval County to achieve accreditation.
 Raines was re-accredited in 1978, 1988, 1998 and 2008 and was given glowing compliments from the visiting boards.